AP-94/100DaysOfSwiftUI/MilestoneProject13-15/README.md

 For day 77:

->Wrap UIImagePickerController so it can be used to select photos.
+>- Wrap UIImagePickerController so it can be used to select photos.
->Detect when a new photo is imported, and immediately ask the user to name the photo.
+>- Detect when a new photo is imported, and immediately ask the user to name the photo.
->Save that name and photo somewhere safe.
+>- Save that name and photo somewhere safe.
->Show all names and photos in a list, sorted by name.
+>- Show all names and photos in a list, sorted by name.
->Create a detail screen that shows a picture full size.
+>- Create a detail screen that shows a picture full size.
->Decide on a way to save all this data.
+>- Decide on a way to save all this data.

 For day 78: